Build Starbucks-Level Loyalty With Behavioral Psychology

 Real-world results

-Companies solving
+Companies solving real problems

 See how behavioral reward psychology achieves Starbucks-level loyalty.

-27% → 58% repeat purchase rate
+27% to 58% repeat purchase rate

-The challenge: $86 CAC, $99 AOV—barely breaking even.
+The challenge: $86 CAC, $99 AOV — barely breaking even.
 73% never return after first purchase.

-nudj's psychology stack
+Nudj's psychology stack

 - Points system with variable reward bonuses